wely/DevCamp/HOL/dotnet/11-IoT/README.md

 ## Summary

 In this hands-on lab, you learned how to:
-* Set up the developing environment to support the programming of Arduino chips.
+* Set up the developing environment to support the programming of Arduino-compatible boards.
 * Create your own IoT software from scratch.

-After completing this module, you can continue on to the Stretch Goal.

-### View Stretch Goal instructions for [.NET](../10-stretch-goal/)
+* Enable remote control of your device using the Telegram Bot API.

 ---
 ## Additional Links